eugene2367/AIE7/15_A2A_LangGraph/README.md

 - **Curious Student**: Wants fundamental explanations and learning resources
 - **Skeptical Reviewer**: Questions claims and seeks verification

-Each persona has different communication styles and evaluation criteria when interacting with the A2A agent.
+Each persona has different communication styles and evaluation criteria when interacting with the A2A agent, showcasing how the protocol enables diverse agent behaviors while maintaining consistent communication patterns.

+**Updated Flow**: Now includes **helpfulness evaluation** that assesses whether A2A responses meet each persona's specific goals and needs, providing quality control and future extensibility for follow-up interactions.

 ### 🧪 Testing & Demo Scripts